raghav-shiva/hello-world-now-react/README.md

 # hello-world-now-react

-My first Git repository will use react.js
+This is my first git repository to use ReactJS.